Skip to main content

 Specifying tags in firewall rules

-Now that we have a new tag created for admins, we can create another firewall rule on the webserver to allow them access to SSH on TCP port 22, choosing the user-type:admin tag from the dropdown.
+Now that we have a new tag created for admins, we can create another firewall rule on the webserver-internal role to allow them access to SSH on TCP port 22, choosing the user-type:admin tag from the dropdown.

-Form to add another firewall rule to the webclient role, showing the 'user-type:admin' tag is chosen.Form to add another firewall rule to the webclient role, showing the 'user-type:admin' tag is chosen.
+Form to add another firewall rule to the webserver-internal role, showing the 'user-type:admin' tag is chosen.Form to add another firewall rule to the webserver-internal role, showing the 'user-type:admin' tag is chosen.

 After adding this rule and saving the role, only hosts with a role of user-device and a tag of user-type:admin will have SSH access.
 Note that the role and all tags in a rule must match in order to allow access (the conditions are "AND"ed together).